ivan-cx/ivan-cx.github.io/about.markdown

 ---

 ### I'm Ivan Kuznetsov
 This is my homepage.
-I am a programmer who specializes in data intensive areas (game development, bioinformatics and others).
+I am a programmer.
+I try hard to do better job.

-### I'm looking for a new project
+### I'm open to collaboration on important projects
-Contact me [via email](mailto:i@ivn.cx) if you are building something useful for people / science / our planet and need some help.
+Contact me [via email](mailto:i@ivn.cx) if you are building something important for people / science / our planet and need some help.